Texans All

 Texans All is a series of books, organized by the Institute of Texan Cultures and published by the Texas A&M University Press, about the ethnic groups of Texas.
 They are titled: The African Texans by Alwyn Barr, The Asian Texans by Marilyn Dell Brady, The European Texans by Allan O. Kownslar, The Indian Texans by James M. Smallwood (about Native Americans), and The Mexican Texans by Phyllis McKenzie.
 All were published in 2004.

 Middle school students are the intended clientele for the books, and therefore do not have jargon nor do they have complex argumentation.
-Michael E. Tate of the University of Nebraska stated that the books also were to get adult readers.
+Michael E. Tate of the University of Nebraska–Lincoln stated that the books also were to get adult readers.
 Tate added that the books do cover "uglier sides of Texas history".

 Background

 The institute first held an exhibition on the ethnography of Texas in 1968, and then published pamphlets in the 1970s that documented these ethnic groups.
 The institute sought to publish more up to date material, and worked with the university press to publish these books.
 Tate stated that the five books are "a more complete and polished version of those earlier publications".

 Barr had done previous scholarly work and used it in his book.